clupasq/GoogleApps_SumByColor/README.md

 This is because `<range specification>`s are passed as strings, and there is no way for the spreadsheet to "know" that the formula depends on that particular range of cells.

-The solution is to add a third parameter to the function, representing the "real" range of cells (not as a string).
+The solution is to add an additional parameter to the function, representing the "real" range of cells (not as a string).

 For example, instead of: